 which potatoes to use for Bombay potatoes?

 What do you get when a potato and beetroot have a one night stand?
 A purple potato, of course!

-Last week UK’s first ever fully inside and out purple potato, called Purple Majesty.
+Years ago when I first prepared this Bombay aloo recipe, I used UK’s first ever fully inside and out purple potato called Purple Majesty.
 Unlike purple sprouting broccoli this purple potato retains its colour when cooked.
-Here are some common/obvious questions that crossed my mind when I first heard about this piece of news:
+If you cannot find these in the supermarket, you can also go for the French Vitelotte potatoes.
+Here are some common/obvious questions that crossed my mind when I first learned about purple potatoes.

-Is Purple Majesty genetically modified?
+Is the Purple Majesty potato genetically modified?

 No. There are thousands of varieties of potatoes and some have deep red and purple colouring.
 Scientists from Colorado University have crossed these varieties and after two years of trials in Scotland these purple beauties finally became available to the public.